 Myopia the Disease

 Myopia used to be considered a benign refractive disorder but is now widely recognized as a disease with significant ocular comorbidities that can occur later in life.
 Myopia tends to progress the most in children between the ages 5 and 15.
 While the precise mechanism responsible for causing myopia is unknown, the disease is believed to involve both genetic and environmental components.
-Near vision activities using phones, ipads, and computers have only exacerbated the incidence and progression of myopia.
+Near vision activities using phones, tablets, and computers have only exacerbated the incidence and progression of myopia.

 A safe and effective pharmacologic treatment for myopia has evaded researchers until a groundbreaking study was published in the early 2010’s.
 Commercially available atropine (1.0% and 0.5%) has been tested and been shown to be effective in treating the progression of myopia, however these high doses also have a very high incidence of adverse events that typically result in discontinuation of treatment.
 As a result, progressively lower doses of atropine have been tested to optimize the safety versus efficacy.
 Chia et al., 2012 found that 0.01% atropine given once a day retains virtually the same efficacy as 1% atropine, but with a marked reduction in side effects.
 This result was more widely recognized in 2017 with consensus statements by both the AAO and the WSPOS acknowledging low-dose atropine as the preferred treatment paradigm with a favorable risk-benefit ratio to minimize myopic progression.
 As no formulations of 0.01% atropine are approved anywhere in the world, physicians have to write off label prescriptions for compounding pharmacies to supply their patients.